anican/CIBL/README.md

 # CIBL
 CIBL is two separate minimal Lisp implementation built in C and Python respectively as a personal linguistics project.
 I intend to use CIBL for educational purposes as part of my work teaching programming workshops for UW CSE Outreach.
+The python interpreter is ready to go but the C intepreter is still in progress!

 ## Naming and Influences (/ˈkɪbəl/)
 CIBL Is Basically Lisp! :smile: (I couldn't resist the recursive acronym)